triuk/Valheim-Mod-Manager/README.md

 - ready to use `config.yml`, no changes needed for LGSM, unless you make multiple-instances server.

-- added configs export function to have mod configs in sync with the client (not always the server config prevails).
+- added configs export function to have mod configs in sync with the client (the server config does not always prevails).